Blog

 Introduction

 Enterprises lose an average of $70,000 annually due to poor asset tracking.
 Nearly 30% of fixed assets may be “ghost assets,” missing in reality.
 These discrepancies create audit issues, compliance risks, and financial losses for organizations.
-A fixed asset tagging system solves this by labeling and tracking assets centrally.
+Implementing fixed asset tagging helps eliminate these issues by centrally labeling and tracking every asset throughout its lifecycle.

 Each asset receives a scannable barcode or RFID tag for easy verification.
 This makes audits faster, more accurate, and far less stressful.
 Modern asset tagging processes ensure no asset is unaccounted for.
 Ultimately, streamlined verification improves compliance and strengthens overall financial control.